 FL has adopted the VAT law of Switzerland ("CH").
-The general VAT rate is 7.7%.
-A reduced rate of 2.5% is applicable to deliveries of water in pipes, foods, drugs, newspapers, magazines and books.
-Accommodation is taxed at a rate of 3.7%.
+The general VAT rate is 7.7 %.
+A reduced rate of 2.5% is applicable to deliveries of water in pipes, foods, drugs, newspapers, magazines and books and other goods.
+Accommodation (hotels, private rooms, holiday apartments, student housing, camping) is taxed at a rate of 3.7%.
 Various services of the health, social security, education and banking and insurance sectors are not subject to VAT.
+The VAT rates will increase as follows: to 8.1% for the standard rate; to 2% for the reduced rate; and to 3.8% for accommodation.
+The increased rate shall be effective as of 1 January 2024.